moove-it/mobile-coding-challenge/README.md

 # Mobile Coding Challenge
-The goal of this challenge is to give you an opportunity to show us what you know and how you would work in a real life project.
+The goal of this challenge is to give you an opportunity to show us what you know and how you would work in a real-life project with real-life behaviours.

 ## Introduction
 Your local movie theater wants to make things a bit more interesting to attract the younger audience.